MrMysterei/M.U.L.T.I.P.A.S.S./README.md

 * Establish a cloud-based back-end data store for the links, their data & a simple user list (for access control & CRUD operations of categories, links and users).
 * Create a CRUD operations UI for managing categories, links and users.
+** When adding new links, implement link target metadata scraping & facilitate auto-populating the title, description, etc. based on that metadata.
 * Make the UI dynamic so that there can be different types of category representations (not just link panels).
+** Link panels
+** Button drop-lists
+** Link bars
+** Other...?
 * Authentication/Authorization support.
+* Implement a global search bar.
+This will allow for searching of all link lists & will show matches in their respective categories.